Frequently Asked Questions

 Students may work with external programs and course credit is viewed as transfer credit.
 Courses are not registered through Benedictine University and tuition is not paid to Benedictine University.
 Students may be eligible for financial aid (excluding all Benedictine University institutional grants and scholarships) through a consortium agreement with the external program.
 Students with questions should contact the Financial Aid Office for information about the consortium process and requirements.

 Only certain situations qualify for a special circumstance appeal.
 Some examples of special circumstances include loss of income due to job loss, medical expenses not covered by insurance, and divorce or separation, among others.
 You must follow up with a financial aid counselor and provide documentation to verify the circumstances submitted in your appeal.
 It is best to gather as much written evidence of your situation as you can.
-More information, including documents required for submission, can be found on our Information + Forms page.
+More information, including documents required for submission, can be found on our Financial Literacy, Information & Forms page.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s (ED’s) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program and other ED programs.
 You can find a detailed history of your federal student loans on this site.